jocko/dotfiles/README.md

 ## TODO

- * Clean up dunst config.
-Also, it doesn't need its own directory.
-Fix ding in bash
  * Make `mute` & `unmute` great again
  * See if I can find a sweet setup for jupyter-vim (vim-slime maybe?)